pawantanaytripathi/IDVScrapper/README.md

 To make changes to the script just open driver code.py

-NOTE: The script is a bit slow as the selenium itself is not the most time saving way of scrapping but it does gets the job done.
+NOTE: The script is a bit slow as the selenium itself is not the most time saving way of scrapping but it gets the job done.

 ```